Friday, August 1, 2025

 Now it’s only five foot four.

-When Willie wore a Dungaree Jacket with his Varsity A letter from Amityville High School on it, my dad asked him what the A was for Willie looked down at the letter, perplexed for the moment, and then smiled and said, ‘A is for Outstanding’.
+When Willie wore a Dungaree Jacket with his Varsity A letter from Amityville High School on it, my dad asked him what the A was for, Willie looked down at the letter, perplexed for the moment, and then smiled and said, ‘A is for Outstanding’.
 Not the sharpest tool in the shed but he was an outstanding guy with a big heart.

 Despite him smoking 2 packs a day at age 12, my only goal was to beat him in the breast-stroke and in our last race we tied for third.
 When we both sauntered up to the podium the coach was confused about what to do with the one ribbon.
 Willie took it and ripped it in half and gave me the top part with a grin.
 He lost the Club Swimmer of the Year that summer by one half a point, but he didn’t care because Gina won it instead and we both loved Gina.
 She accepted the trophy that winter in a homemade yellow polka-dot dress with Willie, in a sporty white turtleneck, at her side.
 ‘I don’t recognize you with your clothes on’,’ we liked to say in the winter.

 One day I came home from a two-week wrestling camp and found him in the Clubhouse smooching with Gina.
 I asked him what was going on and he said he was making out with my girlfriend.
 I said OK but did they want to go swimming when they were done.
 We all got up and swam for the rest of the day and summer like nothing had ever happened.
+And it didn’t.

 Every party has a pooper,